Magdalena Jackiewicz

 • The XMPP system isn’t very effective when it comes to sending binary data.

-What is Matrix?
+What is Matrix protocol?

-Matrix is another chat protocol you could consider for your chat application.
+Matrix is another chat protocol you could consider for building your custom chat application.
 It’s an open standard for interoperable, decentralized, real-time communication over IP.
 It’s growing in popularity as an alternative to XMPP.
 It was recently added to Ejabberd.

-Matrix can be used to power instant messaging, IoT communication, VoIP/WebRTC signaling – anything that requires a standard HTTP API for publishing and subscribing to data while tracking conversation history.
+Matrix messenger can be used to power instant messaging, IoT communication, VoIP/WebRTC signaling – anything that requires a standard HTTP API for publishing and subscribing to data while tracking conversation history.

-In comparison to XMPP, Matrix will be a better choice for applications like Slack – those that support communication around organized groups or topical conversations.
+When comparing XMPP vs Matrix, the latter will be a better choice for applications like Slack – those that support communication around organized groups or topical conversations.

-Pros of Matrix
+Pros of Matrix protocol

 End-to-end encryption